tonyjacobscloudpro/Jalpc/_posts/2019-09-08-scala-ide-install.md

 <a href="http://scala-ide.org/download/sdk.html">Download Scala IDE</a> (Make sure to download the IDE for Scala version 2.11.x!)

 After downloading the archive for your operating system, simply unpack it and start eclipse.
 Eclipse requires you to select a workspace on startup.
-We recommend you create one workspace directory for this class and use it for all assignments.